hyperledger/indy-hipe/text/please-duplex/README.md

 ### Summary

-To ask another agent for synchronous request-response behavior, including holding ports and other resources open, Alice should affix a `@request_sync` decorator to her agent request message and to any `forward` messages that will be seen by mediators outside her sovereign domain.
+To ask another agent for synchronous request-response behavior, including holding ports and other resources open, Alice should affix a `~please_duplex` decorator to her agent request message and to any `forward` messages that will be seen by mediators outside her sovereign domain.
 The decorators on `forward` message can omit the `async_sec` field.
 Only messages that embody a request carry this annotation--not the responses to such